steven-halla/casino_hell/README.md

 basing dialog boxes based on player state is what i should have done at the start, looking at quest janet for example I could have just made it to where BASED ON ITEMS IN PLAYER inven we could have based choices around that

+you should not be able to leave any boss battles, once you in it ,its for the long haul